binghe/fm-plugin-tools/regex-plugin/README.md

-This is the source code for the FileMaker Plug-In "RegexPlugIn" which is available in binary form from
+This is the source code for the FileMaker Plug-In "RegexPlugIn" which was available in binary form from

   http://jensteich.de/regex-plugin/